Associate in Applied Science (A.A.S.)

 Upon completion of this degree program, students will be able to:

-- apply knowledge and practice skills related to mechanical technology, allowing the successful graduate to be employed in an entry level position as a mechanical drafter, designer or technician working under the supervision of an engineer to design, develop, test, and manufacture industrial machinery, consumer products, and other equipment.
+- Apply knowledge and practice skills related to mechanical technology, allowing the successful graduate to be employed in an entry-level position as a mechanical drafter, designer or technician working under the supervision of an engineer to design, develop, test, and manufacture industrial machinery, consumer products, and other equipment.

-- demonstrate and apply knowledge of ASME (American Society of Mechanical Engineering) drawing standards.
+- Demonstrate and apply knowledge of ASME (American Society of Mechanical Engineering) drawing standards.

-- identify and select appropriate materials and manufacturing processes for mechanical designs.
+- Identify and select appropriate materials and manufacturing processes for mechanical designs.

-- analyze and troubleshoot AC and DC circuits.
+- Analyze and troubleshoot AC and DC circuits.

-- use 2D and 3D CAD (computer-aided design & drafting) software as a design, drafting, and presentation tool.
+- Use 2D and 3D CAD (computer-aided design & drafting) software as a design, drafting, and presentation tool.

-- perform calculations to solve mechanical design problems.
+- Perform calculations to solve mechanical design problems.

-- identify, specify, and design common machine elements such as cams, gears, shafts, belts, springs, clutches, and bearings.
+- Identify, specify, and design common machine elements such as cams, gears, shafts, belts, springs, clutches, and bearings.

 Salary: According to the Occupational Outlook Handbook, the median annual wage for mechanical engineering technicians was $51,980 in May 2012.

-* This is a sampling of some of the four-year colleges and universities to which our students have transferred.
-Please consult your advisor or the Educational Planning and Career Services office for a complete listing of transfer agreements between Finger Lakes Community College and four-year institutions.
+* This is a sampling of some of the four-year colleges and universities to which FLCC students have transferred.
+Please consult your advisor or the educational planning and career services office for a complete listing of transfer agreements between Finger Lakes Community College and four-year institutions.

-Walton's teaching areas include CAD, engineering graphics, engineering mechanics, and freshman seminar for technology students.
+Walton's teaching areas include: CAD, engineering graphics, engineering mechanics, and freshman seminar for technology students.
 Other program courses are taught by full time FLCC faculty from other disciplines and adjuncts with specialized expertise.